✦ just visiting

 r/personalfinance

 Massive community, great for real questions from real people.
-Read the wiki first — it's one of the best free personal finance guides online.
+Read the wiki first — it is one of the best free personal finance guides online.
 Also check r/financialindependence.

 reddit.com/r/personalfinance